-In 2004, Rockford-based Nisus Corporation teamed up with area hospitals and MEDIC Regional Blood Center to add free PSA screening for prostate cancer to blood drives.
+In 2004, Rockford-based Nisus Corporation, a manufacturer of products for the professional pest management industry, teamed up with area hospitals and MEDIC Regional Blood Center to create Eddie Check, an annual event that adds free PSA screening for prostate cancer to blood drives.
 It was a simple strategy using MEDIC's already existing resources to make it fast and easy for men to get a blood sample drawn for the screening.
-Nisus has a personal stake in the fight; company president Kevin L. Kirkland lost his father, Eddie Kirkland, to the disease, while marketing vice president Jim Gorman is a prostate cancer survivor.
+Nisus has a personal stake in the fight; marketing vice president Jim Gorman is a prostate cancer survivor, while company president Kevin L. Kirkland lost his father, Eddie Kirkland, to the disease.
 In fact, "Eddie Check" is named for Eddie Kirkland.

 Please take a moment and view our 2014 commercials: